sirinath/Terracotta/dso/branches/3.5/kits/skeletons/eclipse-plugin/common/README.txt

 You'll have to restart Eclipse.

-Terracotta DSO Eclipse Plug-in requires Ecplise 3.2 on Java 5.
+Terracotta DSO Eclipse Plug-in requires Eclipse 3.2 on Java 5.

 Tutorial